 In order for this document to remain in effect if you become mentally incompetent, you must include language that makes it a durable power of attorney.
 If you don’t specify that the power of attorney is durable, your appointed agent won’t be authorized to make end-of-life decisions for you.

 Estate and Inheritance Tax

-Unless you are a multimillionaire, federal estate tax will not affect you.
-Under 2019 tax code, you can transfer $11.4 million after you die without triggering federal tax.
-This is an increase from the $11.18 million cap that was in effect in 2018.
-Married couples can shield up to $22.8 million.
+The average inheritance in the U.S. between 2016 to 2019 was $46,200, according to the most recent data from the Federal Reserve.
+So unless you are a multimillionaire, federal estate tax will not affect you, for now.
+Under 2023 tax code, you can transfer $12.92 million after you die without triggering federal tax.
+This is an increase from the $12.06 million cap that was in effect in 2022.

 Six states also levy inheritance tax.
 Inheritance tax must be paid by the heir, not the estate of the deceased.
 The amount an heir pays often depends on their relationship with the deceased.
 Spouses, for example, are exempt, but other relatives may pay higher rates.

-Under the current tax code, wealthy people can limit their tax liability by using a grantor retained annuity trust, or GRAT, in their estate planning.
+Under the current tax code, wealthy people can limit their tax liability by using a grantor retained annuity trust, or GRAT.
 The GRAT allows for the gifting of assets without having to pay the estate taxes.

 Knowing that you’re providing for your loved ones and caring for them even when you’re no longer with them offers a great sense of peace.
 You can enjoy your retirement years without the nagging worries about what you’ve left undone.

 Refer to this complete checklist so you can be confident in your plan and in control of your estate.